-Free excerpt from Becoming a Win-Win Teacher by Dr. Jane Bluestein (Thousand Oaks, CA: Corwin Publishing, 2010), from chapter 9: “Build Your Support Team.”
-This chapter also includes information on the value of collaboration, finding an effective mentor, and building supportive relationships with mentors, colleagues, administrators and central office personnel, specialists, classified staff, and substitutes.
+Free excerpt from The Beginning Teacher’s Survival Guide: Win-Win Strategies for Success by Dr. Jane Bluestein (2022, Father Sky Publishing, Albuquerque, NM), from chapter 10: “Build Your Support Team.”
+This chapter also includes information on the value of collaboration, finding an effective mentor, and building supportive relationships with mentors, colleagues, administrators, and central office personnel, specialists, classified staff, and substitutes.

 A professional development director observed, “This is the biggest hole in teacher prep courses.
 Parents are more and more educated and more and more involved, and we don’t help new teachers learn how to talk to them.
 How do you handle the helicopter parent, how do you handle the ones who want to sit with their kids all day long, who want their kids in gifted or advanced placement classes?
 This is a public relations issue and new teachers are not prepared.”
 (I would add that we are no better prepared for parents who are not particularly well educated, or those of any background whose default relationship with the school is one of mistrust.)

 Certainly the topic of dealing with parents came up over and over in contributors’ comments, particularly with regard to feeling unprepared for what they encountered when they started working with young people.
 “I wish someone had told me that I wouldn’t get the parental support I thought I’d get,” wrote Linda Keegan.
 “A lot of criticism from parents was unexpected.”

 … several administrators weighed in as well, listing “handling and communicating with difficult parents” among the top areas in which beginning teachers are the least prepared and need the most help.